FairwindsOps/reckoner/README.md

 ### helm_args

 A list of arguments to pass to helm each time reckoner is run.
 Arguments are applied for every chart install in your course.
+This cannot be used for args that specify how Helm connects to the tiller.

 ```
 helm_args:
-  - --tiller-namespace=helm-system
+  - --recreate-pods
 ```

 ## Options for Charts